vas0011/cse15l-lab-reports/lab1.md

 ## 3. ```cat``` with a path to a file as an argument
 ![Image](cat3.png)
 <br>
 The working directory is initially ```/home/lecture1/messages```.
 Entering one file as an arguement just displays the contents of the file.
 When putting two files as the arguement the contents of both files are displayed.
+This is not an error.